 While you are here… explore the house

-During the renovation the rooms were reconfigured into 14 guest rooms varying in size.
-Guests find Harding House to be a perfect balance of a small bed & breakfast and a larger hotel, large enough to professionally serve you, yet small enough to know you.
+A perfect balance of a small bed & breakfast and a larger hotel, Harding House is large enough to professionally serve you, yet small enough to let us know our guests.

-Guests may use the parlor for reading the paper, relaxing or catching up with friends.
-In the dining room we offer our tantalizing breakfast buffet, a light snack in the afternoon and your place for other meals should you decide to order-in.
-When weather permits, the property has a small garden for relaxing with a cup of tea and good book.
+Use our parlor for reading, relaxing or catching up with friends.
+In the dining room we offer our delicious breakfast buffet and a light snack in the afternoon.
+You may use the dining room as your place for other meals should you decide to order-in.
+The house has a cozy size garden for relaxing with a cup of tea and good book.

-All of our rates include breakfast, daily housekeeping, wireless internet, local calls, flat screen TV with satellite cable and parking on a first come first serve basis.
+Rates include breakfast, daily housekeeping, wireless internet, local calls, flat screen TV with satellite cable and parking (first come first serve).

 While you are here… explore the neighborhood